paulotam/ga-ios-dev-wk1/README.md

 4, A Goals Page, which lists the goals for me, and button on the top Right that goes to 5.
 5, If you went to the info page direct you'll see a short info text and two pictures of me.

+Also updated via the SourceTree to GitHub method.

 Thats it for week 1.

 I would love to know how to: